 At ClickBank, we work hard to handle the nuts and bolts of affiliate marketing for our vendors and affiliates.
 One of the ways we do this is by automating the payment process.
 This takes a lot of accounting and legal wrangling off your plate so you can focus on getting sales and growing your business!

-As you probably know, we’ve traditionally operated on a revenue share model, but we’re excited to announce the addition of a cost-per-action (CPA) option – it’s releasing soon!
+As you probably know, we’ve traditionally operated on a revenue share model, but we’re excited to announce a cost-per-action (CPA) option – available now!

 This has been in the works for a long time because we wanted to make sure to do this important feature justice.
 We promise, our version of CPA has been worth the wait, with lots of exciting features to make your life easier!
-(And don’t worry, you’ll hear more about our CPA launch in the coming weeks.)
+Check out the best CPA network right here!